rdegges/rdegges-blog/articles/2010/why-dont-you-use-virtualenvwrapper.md

 in a single non-project location.
 It provides convenient scripts for creating, editing, switching, and removing virtual environments with ease.

-Here’s how I’d use virtualenvwrapper to create a new test environment and do a bit of work in it:
+Here's how I'd use virtualenvwrapper to create a new test environment and do a bit of work in it:

 ``` bash